 Here's all you need to know

-- On arrival at our sites, please complete NHS track and trace for all those aged 16 and over.
+- On arrival at our sites, we recommend completing NHS track and trace for all those aged 16 and over.
 This includes you and all the adults accompanying your group.
 You can:

 - Scan the NHS QR code at the entrance with your phone using the NHS Covid 19 app